Gokultcr/jpg-image-bunch/README.md

 1. First, make sure that all the required libraries are installed.
 2. Clone this repository and navigate to the root directory.
 3. Make sure that the images of the trees are stored in the 'D:/Individual_Trees_photos/exatctcrop' directory, and that the directory contains subdirectories for each of the four species of trees.
-4. Run the  file using a Python interpreter.
+4. Run the  file using Jupyter.
 5. After the code finishes executing, a serialized Bunch object will be saved to a file named tree_images.joblib.